Top of Page

 Total Jane Owes to NSU $17,687.67

 Jane is not eligible to receive a tuition reversal because she dropped her classes after the refund period.
-A collections hold is placed on Jane's account at the time the funds are returned to the lender, which prevents Jane from registering for any additional classes, receiving transcripts, using the RecPlex in the Don Taft University Center, and accessing certain services available through SharkLink.
+A collections hold is placed on Jane's account at the time the funds are returned to the lender, which prevents Jane from registering for any additional classes, using the RecPlex in the Don Taft University Center, and accessing certain services available through SharkLink.

 Bob Smith's term begins May 10 and ends August 15.
 On July 25 (77 days into the term), Bob accepts a full-time job and drops his classes.